 This is one of our favorite hacks on how to get into ketosis.
 The science strongly backs the idea that when we eat is more important in many cases than what we eat.

-When you eat the same foods during a shorter window of time, scientists discovered the body naturally loses fat and gains lean muscle.
+When you eat the same foods during a shorter window of time, scientists reported, the body naturally loses fat and gains lean muscle.

 When you eat over a longer time window, the body stores fat and is unable to make as much lean muscle.
 It decreases.